appsody/stacks/incubator/kitura/README.md

         // Place any additional dependencies here
     ],
     ```
     Note: AppsodyKitura provides the `Kitura`, `HeliumLogger`, `Kitura-OpenAPI`, `SwiftMetrics` and `Configuration` dependencies.
-You may remove these dependencies if your existing project declared them.
+You can remove these dependencies if your existing project declared them.

     In your application's target:
     ```diff